Iowa flood of 2008: Oakville

 A house in Oakville sits surrounded by water, after the Iowa River burst its banks.

-Oakville is the last town on the Iowa River before it empties into the Mississippi.
+Oakville is the last town on the Iowa River before it empties into the Mississippi river.
 The authorities believed it would be in danger when the river crested and had issued an evacuation order to take effect on Monday, June 16.
-However, in the early morning of June 14 a river levee near the town failed catastrophically, resulting in an immediate emergency evacuation order.
+However, in the early morning of June 14, a river levee near the town failed catastrophically, resulting in an immediate emergency evacuation order.
 In an interview with NPR, the mayor of Oakville recounted that she was in the town hall with members of the National Guard when the town's fire chief drove up to the building and started shouting, "The levee's breaking, get out, get out now."

 Within hours, most of the town was submerged under several feet of water and remained flooded for days.
-As of July 1, the levee was still open to the river, and water was still passing through it.
-The Corps of Engineers has constructed a rock and earthen temporary levee, but the town's future remains uncertain as almost all of the buildings were damaged or destroyed, almost none of the residents carried flood insurance, and repairs on the permanent levee have been delayed due to discovered pottery fragments.
+On July 1, the levee was still open to the river, and water was still passing through it.
+The Corps of Engineers constructed a rock and earthen temporary levee, but almost all of the buildings were damaged or destroyed.
+Almost none of the residents carried flood insurance, and repairs on the permanent levee were delayed.

 Cedar River

-A number of cities, and rural areas, suffered serious flooding, the most extreme being that in Cedar Rapids.
+A number of cities and rural areas suffered serious flooding, with the most extreme flooding occurring in Cedar Rapids.

 Charles City

 Charles City experienced the earliest flooding on the Cedar, starting on Sunday, June 9.
-It is reported as the worst flood in the city's history.
+It was reported as the worst flood in the city's history.
 The city's historic suspension bridge was swept away.

 Waverly

 Bremer Avenue after the record crest of the Cedar River in 2008.

 Waverly was caught somewhat unprepared for the river's height, causing officials to scramble; the river crested locally at 19.33 ft on June 10, with a second crest of 13.73 ft experienced on June 15.
 More than 2500 people were evacuated.
 Much of the town was inundated with many homes and businesses experiencing flood damage.
-In the flood's aftermath 151 homes were reported to be flood – impacted, with 69 of the properties eventually being bought out by the city.
-Since the floods of 2008, Waverly has been made an official forecast point to better help with predicting river crest levels and impact information – information that was not available during the floods of 2008.
+In the flood's aftermath 151 homes were reported to be flood-impacted, with 69 properties eventually being bought out by the city.
+Since 2008, Waverly has been an example forecast point to better help with predicting river crest levels and impact information that was not available during the 2008 floods.
 In 2011, Waverly completed the construction of a 4.3 million dollar inflatable dam.
-The dam is designed to protect more than 400 homes and businesses in the event of a 100-year flood and will provide relief in 500-year flood events such as 2008.
+The dam is designed to protect more than 400 homes and businesses in the event of a 100-year flood and will provide relief in 500-year flood events.